mahbubchula/XAI_TR/modules/02-research-problem-formulation/README.md

 ## 🎯 Learning Objectives

 By the end of this module, you will be able to:
-1. Determine whether your research question is suitable for Machine Learning
-2. Transform vague research ideas into well-defined ML problems
-3. Define measurable success metrics for your ML project
-4. Identify your data requirements and constraints
-5. Create a structured problem formulation document
-## 🎯 Learning Objectives

-By the end of this module, you will be able to:

 🔍 **Evaluate ML Suitability**
 - Determine whether a given research question truly benefits from Machine Learning